 Body Of Work Of An Artist

-Emerging artists often become impatient when they are trying to build a following of art collectors online.
+Emerging artists often become impatient when trying to build a following of art collectors online.

-The good news is that art sales are increasing every year, making it possible for artists to make a decent career selling art online.
+The good news is that art sales are increasing yearly, making it possible for artists to make a decent career selling art online.

 However, you will have to become a digital marketing master if you want to grow a thriving art business, and a painting series is one strategy you will want to consider doing.

-Your paintings have to have a meaning and a message if you want to turn potential art collectors into loyal art collectors.
+Your paintings must have meaning and a message if you want to turn potential art collectors into loyal art collectors.

 Painting The Same Subject